 - Be inclusive of the diverse student body at Brown, recognizing the range of sexual health issues, sexual and gender identities, and varied levels of sexual health knowledge.

 Educators are expected to facilitate two to three workshops per semester.
 There are monthly meetings to discuss programs, get ongoing training, and plan special projects.
-And, because this can be a challenging and personal topic, there are also debriefing sessions with Health Education staff and other squad members and once a semester self-evaluation discussions.
+Peer educators also enter the weekly shift rotation to respond to incoming questions from the SHAG texting service, with an average of 2 weeks “on call” each semester.

 Yes!
 There is both an initial training, at the beginning of the fall semester, and ongoing training covering topics including: